 (ii) on behalf of themselves and another person or other persons.

+(2A) A complaint may be made to the Director under this section by a professional registration Board where that Board becomes aware of one or more of the matters set out in section 33(2) in relation to a member of its profession.

-(2) The Director may recognise as an advocate for a person with a disability —
+(2) The Director may recognise as an advocate for a person with disability —

-(a) a person chosen as such by the person with a disability; or
+(a) a person chosen as such by the person with disability; or

-(b) a person not chosen by the person with a disability if, in the Director’s opinion —
+(b) a person not chosen by the person with disability if, in the Director’s opinion —

-(i) the person with a disability is unable personally to complain and is unable personally to choose a person to be his or her advocate; and
+(i) the person with disability is unable personally to complain and is unable personally to choose a person to be his or her advocate; and

 (ii) the prospective advocate is a person who has a sufficient interest in the subject matter of the complaint;